The views expressed by the host on this program documented to be almost always right 98.5% of the time.

 Trial began on March the 13th.

-Uh Smith was uh found guilty of maltreating three prisoners, conspiring with another dog handler in a contest to make detainees soiled themselves, dereliction of duty, assault, and an indecent act.
+Smith was found guilty of maltreating three prisoners, conspiring with another dog handler in a contest to make detainees soil themselves, dereliction of duty, assault, and an indecent act.

 The assault charge was dismissed.

-Smith did express remorse for uh well, the indecency conviction for Smith was uh uh directing his dog to lick peanut butter off the genitals of a male soldier and the breasts of a female soldier.
+Smith did express remorse for, well, the indecency conviction for Smith was directing his dog to lick peanut butter off the genitals of a male soldier and the breasts of a female soldier.

-He I I didn't want to leave that out in case anybody was familiar with the story, accused him.
+I didn't want to leave that out in case anybody was familiar with the story accused him.

-That that could be a little ski, but but but yeah, I guess that could be a little scary.
+That could be a little, but I guess that could be a little scary.

 Smith expressed remorse for that action.